Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Which made it all the more obvious when a human wanted to interact.
 Gabriel Arés, in this case.
 He waved Nofl down from across the street and came trundling along in that careful, deliberate way he did when he didn’t want to look as if he was, in fact, crippled.
 It seemed an instinct the Deathworlders had; they always did their best to project health and danger.

 The fact was, he was much *less* crippled nowadays thanks to the course of Cruezzir-Derivative that he’d taken for his brain injury.
-While it had done absolutely nothing to repair the ancient damage to his femoral nerve---*that,* sadly, was several years too old to be repaired by any Cruezzir-based therapy---the atrophied muscles in his leg had been stimulated into regenerating themselves somewhat, restoring strength and stability to a badly weakened limb.
+While it had done absolutely nothing to repair the ancient damage to his femoral nerve - *that,* sadly, was several years too old to be repaired by any Cruezzir-based therapy - the atrophied muscles in his leg had been stimulated into regenerating themselves somewhat, restoring strength and stability to a badly weakened limb.

 He still walked with the aid of a stick, but that stick now looked dignified rather than necessary.
 All in all, it was a significant improvement.